 Some corporations have even enacted policies limiting the time employees receive work-related emails.
 These include German car companies BMW, Daimler, and Volkswagen.

 Ultimately, it’s up to companies to not inundate their employees with work emails outside of working hours.
 You can implement policies in your own business and lead by example.

 If you are a work leader, refrain from sending or responding to emails at home after work or on the weekends.

 On the flip side of that is the expectation that employees are completely dedicating those hours to their jobs when they are at work.
 This is fair to expect, especially if they are not dealing with work email at home.

 As an employee, you may feel like you have less power to put up boundaries with your personal time, but you also play a role in alleviating your work anxiety.

 As an employee, you can talk to your manager and explain that you prefer to not deal with work outside of work hours.

 Every workplace is different, but your manager should at least listen to your concerns and you should be able to reach an agreement with them.

-If you feel confident enough doing it, you could just declare that you don’t deal with work email outside of work hours.
-However, it’s probably better to sit down and have a conversation with your manager if you feel that email is causing work anxiety.
+If you feel confident enough doing it, you could just declare that you don’t deal with work email outside work hours.
+However, it’s probably better to sit down and converse with your manager if you feel that email is causing work anxiety.

-You can also make sure your work email is not connected to your phone so you don’t get any notifications from it.
+You can also ensure your work email is not connected to your phone so you don’t get any notifications.